Bernard Wasserstein

 Bernard Wasserstein (born 22 January 1948) is a British and American historian.
 He taught at universities in the United States and the United Kingdom from 1976-2014.
 Now retired, he is an emeritus professor of the University of Chicago.

 Wasserstein is the author of 13 books including The Secret Lives of Trebitsch Lincoln (1988), On the Eve: The Jews of Europe Before the Second World War (2012), The Ambiguity of Virtue: Gertrude van Tijn and the Fate of the Dutch Jews (2014), and the latest A Small Town in Ukraine: The Place we came from, the place we went back to (2023).
-His books have been translated into French, German, Romanian, Portuguese, Spanish, Hebrew, Chinese, Vietnamese, Hungarian, and Dutch.
+His books have been translated into French, German, Romanian, Portuguese, Spanish, Hebrew, Chinese, Vietnamese, Hungarian, Japanese, and Dutch.

 Early life

 Bernard Wasserstein was born in London on 22 January 1948.
 Wasserstein's father, Abraham Wasserstein (1921–1995), born in Frankfurt, was Professor of Classics at the Hebrew University of Jerusalem.
 His mother, Margaret (née Ecker, 1921–2017), was born in Budapest.
 All four of Wasserstein's grandparents died in the Holocaust.

 He was educated at the High School of Glasgow and Wyggeston Boys' Grammar School, Leicester.
 He earned a BA in Modern History at Balliol College, Oxford in 1969 and a DPhil at Nuffield College, Oxford in 1974.